Coptic history: Council of Chalcedon

-To make thing even worse, the Tome of Pope Leo of Rome was, according to the Alexandria school of theology, particularly in regards to the definition of Christology, considered influenced by Nestorian heretical teachings.
-So, due to the above-mentioned, especially in the consecutive sequences of events, the Hierarchs of Alexandria were considered holding too much of power from one hand, and on the other hand, due to the conflict of the schools of theology, an impasse was to be and there was a scape goat, i.e. Pope Disocoros.

-By anathemizing Pope Leo, because of the tone and content of his Tome, as per Alexandrine theology perception, Pope Discoros was found guilty of doing so, without due process, in other words, the Tome of Leo was not a subject of heresy in the first place, but it was a question of questioning the reasons behind not having it either acknowledged or read at the Second Council of Ephesus in 449 AD.
-Pope Dioscorus of Alexandria was never labeled as heretic by the council's canons.
+The Coptic Orthodox Church of Alexandria regards itself as having been misunderstood at the Council of Chalcedon.
+There was an opinion in the church that perhaps the council understood the Church of Alexandria correctly, but wanted to curtail the existing power of the Alexandrine Hierarch.
 Copts also believe that the Pope of Alexandria was forcibly prevented from attending the third congregation of the council from which he was ousted, apparently the result of a conspiracy tailored by the Roman delegates.

-Before the current positive era of Eastern and Oriental Orthodox dialogues, Chalcedonians sometimes used to call the non-Chalcedonians "monophysites", though the Coptic Orthodox Church in reality regards monophysitism as a heresy.
-The Chalcedonian doctrine in turn came to be known as "dyophysite".
+Before the current positive era of Eastern and Oriental Orthodox dialogues, Chalcedonians sometimes used to call the non-Chalcedonians "monophysites," though the Coptic Orthodox Church regards monophysitism as a heresy in reality.
+The Chalcedonian doctrine in turn came to be known as "dyophysite."

-A term that comes closer to Coptic Orthodoxy is miaphysite, which refers to a conjoined nature for Christ, both human and divine, united indivisibly in the Incarnate Logos.
-The Coptic Orthodox Church of Alexandria believes that Christ is perfect in His divinity, and he is perfect in his humanity, but his divinity and his humanity were united in one nature called "the nature of the incarnate word", which was reiterated by Cyril of Alexandria.
+A term that comes closer to Coptic Orthodoxy is miaphysite, which refers to a conjoined nature for Christ (both human and divine, united indivisibly in the Incarnate Logos).
+The Coptic Orthodox Church of Alexandria believes that Christ is perfect in His divinity and He is perfect in His humanity, but His divinity and His humanity were united in one nature (called "the nature of the incarnate word"), which was reiterated by Cyril of Alexandria.
+Copts thus believe in two natures ("human" and "divine") that are united in one hypostasis.

-Copts, thus, believe in two natures "human" and "divine" that are united in one hypostasis "without mingling, without confusion, and without alteration".
-These two natures "did not separate for a moment or the twinkling of an eye" (Coptic Liturgy of Saint Basil of Caesarea).

-From Chalcedon to the Arab invasion of Egypt

-Copts suffered under the rule of the Byzantine Eastern Roman Empire.
-The Melkite Patriarchs, appointed by the emperors as both spiritual leaders and civil governors, massacred the Egyptian population whom they considered heretics.
-Many Egyptians were tortured and martyred to accept the terms of Chalcedon, but Egyptians remained loyal to the faith of their fathers and to the Cyrillian view of Christology.
-One of the most renowned Egyptian saints of that period is Samuel the Confessor.